The EN standard 50121-3-2 regards electromagnetic compatibility aspects of the equipment installed on board of railway

 Similarly, the immunity requirements are intended to ensure that the devices installed on board are not too susceptible to disturbances generated by other devices.

-The verification of the railway equipment can be complex for certain parts, so it is good to rely on an expert workshop as Sicom Testing that, thanks to his many years of experience in test EN 50155 and test EN 45545 , It can provide all the necessary support to assess and verify the electromagnetic compatibility aspects of these products.
+The verification of the railway equipment can be complex for certain parts, so it is good to rely on an expert workshop as Sicom Testing that, thanks to his many years of experience in to test 50155 and to test 45545 , It can provide all the necessary support to assess and verify the electromagnetic compatibility aspects of these products.

 To request more information on this topic, write to email@example.com